Skip to main content

 Nursing staff are considered a key pillar of the Fort St. John hospital, and staffing challenges adversely impact patients and how physicians work.
 Local partnerships on recruitment include working to understand nursing recruitment and identify engagement activities that may support for nursing recruitment and retention.
 The MSA is also interested in inviting nurses to their strategic plan development for collaborative work.

-Peach Arch Hospital, White Rock: Collaborating with the Primary Care Network to prevent admissions
+White Rock: Collaborating with the Primary Care Network to prevent admissions

 They have partnered with the Primary Care Network to offer early phone follow-up or home visits by neighbourhood nurses after discharge.
 Initial results are promising with impact measurement underway.

-Burnaby Maternity Clinic: Joint funding and multidisciplinary engagement to reduce patient wait times
+Burnaby: Joint funding and multidisciplinary engagement to reduce Maternity Clinic patient wait times

 Changes to Burnaby Maternity Clinic referral processes reduced patient referral wait times from three months to just three days through a multidisciplinary team effort, and a joint SSC Facility Engagement and SSC Physician Quality Improvement (PQI) project.
 Learn more>